metomi/rose/sphinx/tutorial/cylc/runtime/configuration-consolidation.rst

 ^^^^^^^

-To consolidate the configuration for the ``get_observations`` tasks we could define a dictionary of station, id pairs:
+To consolidate the configuration for the ``get_observations`` tasks we could define a dictionary of station and ID pairs:

 .. code-block:: none